Setting the default export format and the default for copying to clipboard

 WMF is an ancient format; EMF is old, and EMF+ is the newest.
 So generally EMF+ is the best format.
 But not always.
 You may need to experiment to see which format works best for your needs, but these notes may help:

-Don't use WMF when exporting or pasting bar graphs with fill patterns to PowerPoint.
-If you use WMF, the patterns on such a graphs do not scale and appear of higher density.
+•Don't use WMF when exporting or pasting bar graphs with fill patterns to PowerPoint.
+If you use WMF, the patterns on such graphs do not scale and appear of higher density.

-Choose EMF instead of "EMF+" to when a graph is sent to PowerPoint and then exported to PDF.
-WIth EMF+, the fonts can change.
+•Choose EMF instead of "EMF+" when a graph is sent to PowerPoint and then exported to PDF.
+With EMF+, the fonts can change.

-EMF+ but neither EMF(old) or WMF can encode semitransparent (semi-clear) colors.
+•EMF+ but neither EMF (old) nor WMF can encode semitransparent (semi-clear) colors.

 EPS

-In theory, the EPS format is the best (tied with PDF).
+In theory, the EPS format is excellent (tied with PDF and SVG) for vector graphics.
 It encodes everything as vectors and fonts, so can be expanded or shrunk without any loss of resolution.
-In fact, submitting EPS files to journals is often problematic.
+In practice, submitting EPS files to journals is often problematic.
 Fonts and EPS files.

 The EPS format is unable to encode transparency.
 If you choose any transparent colors in Prism, they will look solid in the exported file.